-The dated blue floor tiles, walls, and cramped shower aesthetically and literally was not only outdated but also took too much space.
+The dated blue floor tiles, walls, and cramped shower aesthetically and literally were not only outdated but also took up too much space.
 The shower curtain rod was old-fashioned and wasn’t working for function.
-The new shower glass enclosure lets the natural light shine through.
+The new shower enclosure lets the natural light shine through.
 Losing the dated tub and shower rod allowed them the space to install the new shower stall with all the bells and whistles.
-The new shower features a barn sliding shower door, a shower niche, a rain head shower system and a handheld wand.
+The new shower features a barn sliding shower door, a shower niche, a rain head system, and a handheld wand.

 The client wanted a timeless design for the shower.
 Our Designer Abela Van-Hanegin steered them toward 3” x 12” subway tiles in Atelier Smoke finish.
-The shower is a good size that can accommodate this size and style tile.
-There are fewer grout lines that give the tiles a clean look.
+The shower is a good size that can accommodate this size and style of tile.
+Fewer grout lines give the tiles a clean look.
 To complete the look, Abela used a clean pattern to give this bathroom more depth.
 She carefully deliberated the size of the tiles to find the right balance and decided on 12” x 24” Roca tiles in Blanco finish.

 Selecting a New Vanity

-The original vanity and sink was a pedestal sink with no storage.
+The original vanity and sink were pedestal sinks with no storage.
 It was in an awkward corner and seemed isolated.
 The clients decided they would love to have more storage options to maximize the space available.
 To complete the client’s vision, Abela designed the new bathroom with a Ronbow vanity in Vintage Honey with a white top and bowl.
-The new vanity features 3 drawers, plenty of space to store all your personal toiletries.
+The new vanity features 3 drawers and plenty of space to store all your toiletries.
 Also, the medicine cabinet accented this space perfectly and also provided additional storage.

-When you find its time for a master bathroom remodel or just bring a new functionality to your space we invite you to consider these options.
+When you find it’s time for a master bathroom remodel or just to bring new functionality to your space we invite you to consider these options.

 . . .